 I always try to gauge both the service and food quality from hotel in-room dining service.
 We had a late dinner on our final night since we were too lazy to get dollied up to go downstairs to one of the restaurants.
 I must confess that I was quite surprised at the excellent quality of the meals.

-- Jabal Al Jais – driving or hiking up the mountain for spectacular views
+- Jabal Al Jais – driving or hiking up the mountain for spectacular views and the world’s longest zipline

-- Iceland Water Park – family friendly water park
+- Iceland Water Park – family friendly water park down the road from the hotel

 - Dhayah Fort – steep climb to see a magnificent view